Part 1: How it Works

 1:1 dApp Revolution

 Fear not, this is the experience 99% of people exposed to distributed ledger technologies for the first time have.
-To many the learning process can be “like solving the plot of a murder mystery”.
-To help assuage these fears, we will spend this chapter laying out a broad knowledge framework which will serve as the scaffolding to hang both the technical and social-cultural parts of the book on.
+To many, the learning process can be “like solving the plot of a murder mystery”.
+To help assuage these fears, we will spend this chapter laying out a broad knowledge framework which will serve as the scaffolding to hang the rest of the book on.

 Like any process worth learning, we can't do Calculus until we've mastered Arithmetic and Algebra.

-The great thing about sharing a collective body of knowledge like mathematics, is that we can do amazing things without understanding how the intricacies work at the lowest levels because some one before us was kind enough to figure out geometry, calculus, even writing itself, then record the information in a way future generations can learn from.
+The great thing about sharing a collective body of knowledge like mathematics, is that we can do amazing things without understanding how the intricacies work at the lowest levels.
+Thankfully, some one before us was kind enough to figure out geometry, calculus, even writing itself, then record the information in a way future generations can learn from.